desirit/email-analyzer-free/README.md

 ## Using the Email Analyzer

 1. Open a web browser and go to `http://localhost:5000`
-2. You'll see a text box where you can paste your sales email.
+2. You'll see a text box where you can paste your email content.
 3. Click the "Analyze" button to submit your email for analysis.
 4. Wait a few moments for the AI to analyze your email.
-5. Review the feedback provided, covering aspects like tone, clarity, and structure.
+5. Review the feedback provided, covering aspects like purpose clarity, tone, structure, and more.
 6. Use the suggestions to improve your email.

 ## Customization